litexlang/litex-official-documents/Tutorial/Declaration_of_Objects.md

 # Declaration of Objects: The Nouns of Logic

+_Mathematics is nothing more than a game played according to certain simple rules with meaningless marks on a paper._

+_— David Hilbert_

 Modern mathematics is built on set theory.
 In Litex, to stay consistent with this foundation, whenever you declare a new object, you must also specify the set it belongs to.

 ```litex